naiduv/Teamcity-XDT-build-runner-plugin/README.markdown

-Teamcity Unity3d Build Runner plugin
+Teamcity XSLT Build Runner plugin
 ====================================

+This is forked from the Unity runner.
+It simply runs XSLT Transforms using msxsl.exe, bundled with the code.

+Here is the latest [zip](https://docs.google.com/uc?id=0B0QNAIrRLSqVVzl6cjJkWS1ReFU&export=download).
+Place it in the plugins directory of teamcity and restart the server.

+UnityRunner Readme below.

 Overview
 --------